Skip to main content

 Mateo J. Carrillo

-Mateo J. Carrillo is Assistant Professor of Latin American and Caribbean History whose research analyzes the intersections of built and natural environments, rural development, transnational migration, and race in Mexico and the U.S.-Mexico borderlands during the twentieth century.
+Mateo J. Carrillo is Assistant Professor of Latin American and Caribbean History whose research analyzes the intersections of built and natural environments, rural development, technology, migration, and race in Mexico and the U.S.-Mexico borderlands.

-His first book project, Paved with Good Intentions: Mobility Technologies & the Construction of Transnational Mexican Migration (under contract with the University of North Carolina Press), explores how the expansion of road and hydraulic infrastructures in the half century after the Mexican Revolution created both the conditions and conduits for mass Mexican migration to the United States.
+His first book project, Paved with Good Intentions: Mobility Technologies & the Construction of Transnational Mexican Migration (under contract with the University of North Carolina Press), explores how the expansion of road and water infrastructures after the Mexican Revolution created both the conditions and conduits for mass Mexican migration to the United States.

-Carrillo’s next projects explore the racial, cultural, and hemispheric legacies of the nineteenth-century Californio “bandit chief” Joaquin Murrieta as well as the incipient Mexican migrant flows fueled by the early-twentieth-century petroleum industries in Mexico and California.
+Carrillo’s current research projects explore the racial, cultural, and hemispheric legacies of the mid-nineteenth-century Californio “bandit” Joaquin Murrieta as well as the California roots of Mexico’s early-twentieth-century petroleum industry.

 Education